janobono/code-exercise-106/README.md

     - DTO - simple utility just two packages and three DTOs
         - Fixed

+- ReportDataDto
+    - has unused percentage field - removed - fixed
+    - Integer was used for salary - [There is nothing](ASSIGNMENT.md) about data format.
+Based on example I decided to use integer.

 - No validation
     - 'CsvLineParserTest' - you can see validation tests here
     - [There is nothing](ASSIGNMENT.md) about what to do in invalid data case.
 I decided to interrupt execution in that case and write error in to std.

 - Util classes doesn't have private constructor to hide the implicit one.
     - I am using `@Component` in SpringBoot I forgot to hide constructor - fixed.

 - ReportLineReaderTest - redundant variable removed - fixed.

+- ReportRepositoryMathUtilTest - `use only Java SE (any version), and Junit (any version) for tests.` I wasn't sure if I can use the next dependency.

+- Documentation issues - simple util self documented code.